VedanM/CS521-Debunking-Solana/README.md

 - Set up a vote account linked to the validator account for voting in the consensus process.
 - Transferred SOL from the validator account to another created account for transaction testing.

+If you want to try it out, check out the transactions folder and run the transfer_SOL.sh script.
 The related logs for this section are present in the fundAndTransferSOL_logs.pdf file.

 **Steps Taken:**
 1. **Set up Solana CLI:**